 Counselling for Depression in London

-To find a counsellor for help with your depression take a look at the profiles of our Central London Therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.
+To find a counsellor for help with your depression take a look at the profiles of the London Therapists at City Therapy Rooms, each profile is written by the therapist and gives you more information about how they work and their availability.

 Please feel free to chat on the telephone to a few therapists or to meet several before deciding who you would like to work with.
 The initial session is an opportunity for both you and the therapist to decide if you would like to work together.

 Some helpful information about depression and depressive behaviour

 TedEd – Video explains depression

 This video gives statistics for the US but is helpful in understanding depression

 Mind.org – Video looks at coping with suicidal thoughts

 A helpful resource of articles and guides on all areas of depression both for those suffering and for those supporting.
 RethinkDepression

 Offer lots of good advice to anyone suffering from depression.
 Helpguide.org